(an occasional series)

 Daldinia concentrica – King Alfred’s Cakes

 Most often growing on ash and beech wood throughout the year, there are records of this fungus being found during the excavation of a 7000-year-old Spanish settlement where they were thought to have been used to help light fires.
-In a recent TV programme, bushcraft expert Ray Mears demonstrated how to catch a spark from struck flint in a piece of this fungi which then smouldered gently, allowing fire to be transported to a new location.
-The black spores ejected from these fungi can be seen on the trunk on which each piece is growing.
+In a recent TV programme, bushcraft expert Ray Mears demonstrated how to catch a spark from struck flint in a piece of this fungus which then smouldered gently, allowing fire to be transported to a new location.
+The black spores ejected from these fruiting bodies can be seen on the trunk on which each piece is growing.
 Measuring from 20mm to 100mm in diameter they can be used as charcoal briquettes to cook food while producing minimal smoke, a feature taught to special forces.

 Auricularia auricular-judea – Jelly ears or Wood ears